 During the 50th anniversary celebrations at Warwick, MA in Global Media and Communication students in the classs of 2014/5 and 2015/6 were asked to produce a digital stories commemorating and celebrating the University of Warwick’s history, and looking ahead at their future as Warwick alumni.

 The 2014/15 cohort produced three curated videos as teams from creative media agencies.
-These videos can be accessed by clicking the images below and each one covers a different theme of what life in Warwick’s centre for Cultural Policy Studies is life.
+These videos can be accessed by clicking the images below and each one covers a different theme of what life in Warwick’s Centre for Cultural and Media Policy Studies is life.

 Connecting 5.0 took a reflective theme and set their digital story in 2065 – this would be the University of Warwick’s 100th anniversary.
 They used a variety of media platforms to ‘look back’ on their time at Warwick in 2015, and reconnect with their university peers.
 They tried to imagine a media ecology of a range of ways of communicating.